LoyolaChicagoBooks/introcs-csharp/rst/project.rst

    have no misunderstandings about the final version.
 We will give you feedback from this version to incorporate in the final version.
 We do not want to have to say anyone did anything "wrong" on the final version.
-I want to be able to concentrate on your creative accomplishments.
+We want to be able to concentrate on your creative accomplishments.
 -  Look through the list of deliverables again and make sure your collection is complete.